tata7125/ICT-171-Assignment-3/README.md

 ## Overview

 This project involves the deployment of a cloud-based travel blog using an Amazon EC2 instance.
-The website was first configured usig NGINX, followed by the installation of WordPress as the content management system.
+The website was first configured usig NGINX, followed by the installation of WordPress as the content management system, and scirpting to backup the website everyday.
 My blog website will showcase 5 different countries with recommemendations for each country such as places to visit, eat, and activities.

-The project demonstrates the ability to provision and manage cloud infrastructure, configure a web server environment, and deploy a dynamic website accessible over the internet.
-Additional configuration such as domain integration and security (SSL/TLS) was implemented to improve accessibility and security.
+This project shows the ability to set up and manage cloud infrastructure, configure a web serer, and deploy a dynamic website that can be accessed online.
+Extra features such as domain setup and SSL security were also added to improve website accessibility and security.

-Overall, this project showcases practical skills in cloud computing, server administration, and web application deployment.
+Overall, the project shows my practical knowledge and skills in cloud computing server management, and website deployment.

 ## EC2 Instance Setup